 When several cluster unifications are thus statistically undecided, all subsets of statistical decisions are considered in separate scenarios.
 This could however substantially reduce the number of factors when several undecided groupings are simultaneously excluded.
 To prevent exploring solutions with clearly too few factors, scenarios are rejected if involving fewer than the minimum number of required dimensions as assessed with the Next Eigenvalue Sufficiency Test (NEST; Achim, 2017).
 This statistically based method was documented not to exceed its nominal type I error rate.
 The latter is here set at .002, meaning that a k-factor model is rejected as insufficient only if the empirical probability of the next eigenvalue (i.e., at rank k+1) is less than this low threshold, which strongly limits the risk of overestimating the number of required dimensions.

-SCRoF often test for the maximum of some statistics.
+SCRoF tests for the maximum of some statistics.
 For instance, in deciding if a sub-cluster of two variables may be aggregated with another of three variables, it will require that all six signal cancellation χ2 involving one variable from each sub-cluster be not significant.
 The test is thus applied on the most significant of these six χ2.
 The associated probability p is then converted to a net probability as 1-(1-p)s, where s, here six, is the number of statistics over which the maximum was retained.
 For instance, with ten variables, the contrast of each pairwise signal cancelling attempt is correlated with the eight remaining variables; these correlations are transformed into z2 which are summed to form a χ2 with eight degrees of freedom.
 If the maximum of the six χ2(8) was, say, 27.0 which has an associated p of .0007, this raw probability would become a net probability of 1-.99936 = .0042 that all six χ2 are at or below the observed maximal value.
 In such a case, this net probability would cause the aggregation of the two clusters to be both allowed and prevented in parallel scenarios.

 The two-threshold approach also applies to coplanarity testing, where an in-between probability results in separate scenarios, one in which all three clusters involved will be treated as three distinct factors and other scenarios with each two-variable cluster being excluded, one at the time, as a bona fide factor.
 This could yield four parallel scenarios if all three possibly coplanar clusters consist of only two variables.